 Perhaps they’re looking for a cause that is almost a substitute for religion.
 I often point out that some of those who are now warning us against global warming were warning us back in the 1970s about an imminent new ice age, because according to some criteria an ice age is a bit overdue.
 Remember the fuss about the millennium bug and our computer systems in the lead-up to the year 2000.

 Belief in a benign God who is master of the universe has a steadying psychological effect, although it is no guarantee of Utopia, no guarantee that the continuing climate and geographic changes will be benign.
-In the past pagans sacrificed animals and even humans in vain attempts to placate capricious and cruel gods.
-Today they demand a reduction in carbon dioxide emissions.
+In the past, pagans sacrificed animals and even humans in vain attempts to placate capricious and cruel gods.
+Today, they demand a reduction in carbon dioxide emissions.

 What role do you see for yourself as a religious leader on this issue?

 Cardinal Pell: There are many measures that are good for the environment that we should pursue.
-We need to be able talk freely about this and about the uncertainties around climate change.
-Invoking the authority of some scientific experts to shut down debate is not good for science, for the environment, for people here and in the developing world or for the people of tomorrow.
+We need to be able to talk freely about this and about the uncertainties around climate change.
+Invoking the authority of some scientific experts to shut down debate is not good for science, for the environment, for people here and in the developing world, or for the people of tomorrow.